 - Contract awarded for the pipe cleaning and inspection on July 27, 2018, for ~$91,000.

-- Contract for installation of rip rap anticipated for award in spring 2019.
+- Contract for installation/repair of rip rap awarded August 2019.

 - Contract for bulge repair construction anticipated for award by the end of fiscal 2019.